 - Toilet Paper (none of the huts or campsites have this)

 - Drinking water – at least for the start.
-Afterwards you’ll need to boil some water or use purification tablets
+Afterward you’ll need to boil some water or use purification tablets

 - A warm sleeping bag (even in summer it can drop to single digits)